-Home to Disneyland, among many other esteemed attractions, the Central County is not only known for Mickey Mouse, but for its budding corporate office market and array of word-class dining options.
-With Huntington Beach to the west, Irvine to south and Fullerton to the northeast, The Central County is a hub for the manufacturing, tourism, technology and entertainment industries.
+Home to Disneyland, among many other esteemed attractions, Central County is not only known for Mickey Mouse, but for its budding corporate office market and an array of world-class dining options.
+With Huntington Beach to the west, Irvine to the south and Fullerton to the northeast, Central County is a hub for the manufacturing, tourism, technology and entertainment industries.

 The major cities in Central County include Anaheim, Santa Ana and Orange, all with their own specialization that devotes to the Orange County economy as a whole.
 Anaheim has a largely tourism-based economy with The Walt Disney Company both being the city’s largest employer as well as providing $4.7 billion annually from the Disneyland Theme Park and Resort.

 Manufacturing is also a major facet of the Central County economy.
 Much of the industrial space can be found in the Anaheim Canyon Business Park which is the largest industrial district in Orange County.
 Notable companies that have corporate offices or headquarters within Anaheim include AT&T, Kaiser Permanente, Panasonic and CashCall.
 The city features more than 13,000 businesses, many of which focus on retail trade, electronics, aerospace and manufacturing.

 There is no shortage of post-work or weekend activities in the Central County area.
 Central County has arguably the best dining options in the elite Orange County culinary scene like The Ranch, Blind Rabbit or Olive Tree.
 Central County is also known to have great bars, music venues, museums and theatre performances.
 Additionally, this county is home to two professional sports teams: the Los Angeles Angels and Anaheim Ducks.

 Transport links in Central County